cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

 ``ScoreCounter`` is a simple MapReduce that reads from the ``results`` PartitionedFileSet and writes to the ``totals`` PartitionedFileSet.
 The ``beforeSubmit()`` method prepares the MapReduce program for this:

 - It reads the league that it is supposed to process from the runtime arguments.
 - It constructs a partition filter for the input using the league as the only condition, and instantiates the ``results`` dataset with arguments that contain this filter.
-   - It constructs an output partition key for the new partition, and instantiates the ``totals`` dataset with arguments that specify this partition key.
+- It constructs an output partition key for the new partition, and instantiates the ``totals`` dataset with arguments specifying that partition key.

 .. literalinclude:: /../../../cdap-examples/SportResults/src/main/java/co/cask/cdap/examples/sportresults/ScoreCounter.java
     :language: java